What is Blood therapy?

 - Additionally they contain many antibacterial and anti-fungal proteins which positively affect inflammation and healing.

-How do we use PRP?
+How do we use Blood therapy?

-How do we get PRP?
+How do we get Blood therapy?

-Is PRP therapy new?
+Is Blood therapy new?

 What are the risks?